-- 1. Determine the color of the inner boom where it exits the outer boom.
-It will be either red or white. - 2.
-Read the capacity from the outer boom pointer.
+Determine the color of the inner boom where it exits the outer boom.
+It will be either red, green or white.

+- Read the capacity from the inner boom pointer.
 If the boom in step 1 was white, read the capacity from the white portion of the decal.
+If the boom in step 1 was green, read the capacity from the green portion of the decal.
 If the boom in step 1 was red, read the capacity from the red portion of the decal. - 3.
 Check the capacity of the jib pole by reading the decal near the jib pole tilt pivot. - 4.
 The actual lifting capacity is the smaller of the two capacities determined in steps 2 and 3.

-Example - See Figure 4.9 for 2000 lbs.
+Example - See Figure 4.9 for 1000 lbs.
 Jib

-- 1. In this example, the boom is red where it exits the outer boom. - 2.
-Reading the red zone, the outer boom pointer indicates 1500 lbs capacity. - 3.
-The jib pole tilt decal reads "1000 MAX". - 4.
+- 1. In this example, the boom is green where it exits the outer boom. - 2.
+Reading the green zone, the inner boom pointer indicates 500 lbs capacity. - 3.
+The jib pole tilt decal reads "750 MAX". - 4.
 The actual lifting capacity is the smaller of the two capacities determined in steps 2 and 3.
-Therefore, the actual capacity is 1000 lbs.
+Therefore, the actual capacity is 500 lbs.

-Reading the Jib Capacity for 2000 lbs.
+Reading the Jib Capacity for 1000 lbs.
 Figure 4.9